Von der Leyen: EU plans to unlock €137 billion for Poland

 - Oops!Something went wrong.Please try again later.

-The European Union is to release €137 billion ($148 billion) of withheld funds from Poland due to rule of law concerns, European Commission President Ursula von der Leyen said on Friday.
+The European Union is to release €137 billion ($148 billion) of funds that were withheld from Poland due to rule of law concerns, European Commission President Ursula von der Leyen said on Friday.

 Next week, the commission "will come forward with two decisions on European funds that are currently blocked for Poland," von der Leyen said at a press briefing in Warsaw.
 "These decisions will free up €137 billion for Poland."